 During his 21 years as head baseball coach at COS, Bert’s teams won 423 games and four conference championships.
 His 1970 team won the Northern California championship and was runner up to Cerritos for the state title.
 Four of his players – Jim Wohlford, Steve Straughter, Bob Ojeda and Brad Mills – played in the Major Leagues.

 Bert is a member of California Community College Baseball Associations’ Hall of Fame, and his jersey number 6 has been retired at College of the Sequoias.
 When Pete Beiden retired at Fresno State, Bert was comfortable enough to ask him to coach fundamentals at COS, which not only helped the players develop but enabled Bert to keep learning.

 Retiring from coaching in 1988, Bert became an area scout, first for the Chicago Cubs, then the Montreal Expos and finally the Colorado Rockies, a job he held until recently.
 Bert’s knowledge of fundamentals, his thoroughness in observation, and his work ethic made him an excellent scout.

-Bert’s commitment to baseball is whole.
+Bert’s commitment to baseball is extraordinary.
 A well kept ballfield, properly worn uniform, and reasonably disciplined players are as important as home runs and shutouts.
 Properly executed fundamentals are as important as wins and championships.
 A coach is an expert in agronomy, botany of grasses, irrigation systems, meteorology and the characteristics of cloth and leather as well as the fundamentals and rules of baseball.
-A coach interrupts his or her leisure to move a sprinkler or put a tarp on a mound, even in the dark.
-Most of all, a coach, knowing that the only way a player will learn fundamentals is through repetition, learns how to use a fungo and uses it often.
-Now that Bert is fully retired, he is playing more of another game he loves, golf, but many an afternoon after a morning round he can be found on the College of the Sequoias ball field hitting fungos as an assistant coach.
+A coach, knowing that the only way a player will learn these fundamentals is through repetition, learns how to use a fungo and uses it often.
+Now that Bert is fully retired, he is playing more of another game he loves golf.
+Many an afternoon after a morning round he can be found on the College of the Sequoias ball field hitting fungos as an assistant coach.